Shadow3677/Navtor/README.md

 # Navtor pre-interview tasks

+This repository was created for the recruitment process purposes

+---

 # Snow White and the Dwarfs Party

 This document calculates the number of dwarfs wearing orange hats at Snow White's party.